AlexAndrew28/NetworkTrafficAnalyser/README.md

-A netowkr traffic analyser to analyse the IoT-23 dataset full of malicious and benign IoT network traffic.
+A network traffic analyser for the IoT-23 dataset.
+The IoT-23 dataset is full of malicious and benign IoT network traffic.